Feb 18 2019

 According to Harvard professor Michael Porter, 19% of a company’s profitability is determined simply by which industry it operates in; the state of an industry has a direct impact on a company’s profitability.

 This underscores the importance that industry life cycles have on an industry and the performance of companies operating within it.

 An industry’s life cycle reveals important information about the industry’s product strategy, growth prospects, opportunities and challenges, and its supply chain.
 It is also a very important indicator of company performance.

 Having a good understanding of where an industry is within its life cycle will allow you to better understand what your clients are going through and to offer business advice in line with your client’s current needs, opportunities and challenges.

 Conversely, misunderstanding an industry’s life cycle stage can have dire and expensive consequences.
 Take the newspaper publishing industry, for example.

 Newspaper publishers watched idly as the digital age aggressively swept through the industry.
 It should come as no surprise then that the newspaper publishing industry is in the decline phase of its life cycle.

 The implications of not proactively tackling the issues faced in a declining industry saw newspaper publishing companies scrambling to innovate and stay afloat as intense competition from other media and steep declines in newspaper readership propelled consolidation.
-As Warren Buffett once famously said, "When an industry with a reputation for difficult economics meets a manager with a reputation for excellence, it is usually the industry that keeps its reputation intact."
+As Warren Buffett once famously said,

 Despite being in the decline stage of the industry life cycle, however, newspaper publishers are adapting and developing new products and services in their new digital landscape.
 With an industry shakeout underway, newspaper publishers must innovate or consolidate.